Assignment Markets with Budget Constraints

-Formally, the following claim should be proven: $G$ has an independent set $IS(G)$ of size at least $k$ \textbf{if and only if} $G'$ admits a stable outcome with welfare at least $SW$.
+Formally, the following claim should be proven: $G$ has an independent set $IS(G)$ of size at least $k$ \textbf{if and only if} $G'$ admits a stable outcome with surplus at least $SW$.

 The transformation from an instance of \textsc{MIS} to an instance of \textsc{MBSBM} is performed in polynomial time.
 An important aspect of our construction is the assumption that, both in edge and vertex gadgets, there exist pairs of buyers with equal budgets.
-From Tables \ref{tab:edge-g} and \ref{tab:vertex-g}, one can observe that pairs of agents $\{\beta_e, \delta_e\}$ and $\{\epsilon_u, \theta_u\}$ verify the claim.
+From Tables \ref{tab:edge_values} and \ref{tab:vertex_values}, one can observe that pairs of agents $\{\beta_e, \delta_e\}$ and $\{\epsilon_u, \theta_u\}$ verify the claim.
 Thus, the instance is not in general position, and therefore the hardness proof holds for cases where the property is violated.

-We now proceed to the forward part of the proof, namely prove that, given an independent set $IS(G)$ of size at least $k$, we construct an assignment $\mu$ as follows: \begin{itemize} \item For each $u \in V$, if $u \in IS(G)$, set $\mu(\epsilon_u) = \xi_u, \mu(\zeta_u) = \kappa_u, \mu(\theta_u) = \lambda_u$. \item For each $u \in |V|$, if $u \not\in IS(G)$, set $\mu(\epsilon_u) =\lambda_u, \mu(\zeta_u) = \xi_u, \mu(\theta_u) = \kappa_u$. \item For each edge $e = \{u, u'\} \in E$ do: \begin{itemize} \item If $u \in IS(G)$, set $\mu(\beta_e) = \eta_e, \mu(\gamma_e) = \alpha^{u'}_e, \mu(\delta_e) = \alpha^u_e$, which matches condition (1) of Lemma \ref{lem:match-conditions}. \item If $u \not\in IS(G)$, set $\mu(\beta_e) = \alpha^{u'}_e, \mu(\gamma_e) = \alpha^u_e, \mu(\delta_e) = \eta_e$, which matches condition (2) of Lemma \ref{lem:match-conditions}. \end{itemize} \item For any pair of agents $(i, j) \in G'$ not assigned above, set $\mu(i) = 0, \mu^{-1} (j) = 0$. \end{itemize}
+We now proceed to the forward part of the proof, namely, prove that, given an independent set $IS(G)$ of size at least $k$, we construct an assignment $\mu$ as follows: \begin{itemize} \item For each $u \in V$, if $u \in IS(G)$, set $\mu(\epsilon_u) = \xi_u, \mu(\zeta_u) = \kappa_u, \mu(\theta_u) = \lambda_u$. \item For each $u \in V$, if $u \not\in IS(G)$, set $\mu(\epsilon_u) =\lambda_u, \mu(\zeta_u) = \xi_u, \mu(\theta_u) = \kappa_u$. \item For each edge $e = \{u, u'\} \in E$ do: \begin{itemize} \item If $u \in IS(G)$, set $\mu(\beta_e) = \eta_e, \mu(\gamma_e) = \alpha^{u'}_e, \mu(\delta_e) = \alpha^u_e$, which matches condition (1) of Lemma \ref{lem:match-conditions}. \item If $u \not\in IS(G)$, set $\mu(\beta_e) = \alpha^{u'}_e, \mu(\gamma_e) = \alpha^u_e, \mu(\delta_e) = \eta_e$, which matches condition (2) of Lemma \ref{lem:match-conditions}. \end{itemize} \item For any pair of agents $(i, j) \in G'$ not assigned above, set $\mu(i) = 0, \mu^{-1} (j) = 0$. \end{itemize}

-Since the size of the independent set is at least $k$, we can trivially verify that, according to the aforementioned rules, the welfare attained by the agents of all vertex gadgets is equal to $|V| \cdot (3 |V| + 26) + k$ and of all edge gadgets is $|E| \cdot (6|E|^2 + 27)$, thus achieving a total welfare of $SW$.
-In what follows, we prove that outcome $\mu$ is indeed stable.\\
+Since the size of the independent set is at least $k$, we can trivially verify that, according to the aforementioned rules, the surplus attained by the agents of all vertex gadgets is equal to $|V| \cdot (3 |V| + 26) + k$ and of all edge gadgets is $|E| \cdot (6|E|^2 + 27)$, thus achieving a total surplus of $SW$.
+In what follows, we prove that outcome $\mu$ is indeed stable.